 Budget- Mid Range:

-Premier Inn London Waterloo has rooms with excellent views of the London Eye, Westminster Abbey and the London skyline across the famous River Thames.
+Some rooms at Premier Inn London Waterloo have excellent views of the London Eye, Westminster Abbey and the London skyline across the famous River Thames.
 Ask for rooms on the higher floors.
-You can read about my experience at this hotel in my article Wonderful Stay in Central London: Premier Inn London Waterloo.
+You can read about my experience at this hotel in my article covering the Premier Inn London Waterloo.

 London’s Grand Palaces, Cathedrals, and Markets